yapro/doctrine-ext/README.md

     private int $mybigint = 0;
 ```

+### DBALConnectionWrapper

-* DBALConnectionWrapper - for simple repeat a query for get a number of total rows, example to configure and usage:
+Simple way to repeat a query for get a number of total rows, example to configure and usage:
 ```yaml
 doctrine:
     dbal: